P2PSP/core/doc/P2PSP/README.md

 Sets or Rules
 -------------

 The protocol is organized into layers, each of them implementing a different set of rules (SoR).
-Each SoR solves a specific problem.
-Some are compulsory and others are optional.
+Each layer solves a specific problem.

 1. [IMS (Ip Multicast Set of rules)](IMS/README.md)
 2. [DBS (Data Broadcasting Set of rules)](DBS/README.md)